Nitrogen Oxides (NOx)

 - Lead can also be deposited on the leaves of plants, presenting a hazard to grazing animals and to humans through ingestion.

-Instructions: Click the "start" button to see the impact of using unleaded rather than leaded gasoline.
+Instructions: Click the "play" button to see the impact of using unleaded rather than leaded gasoline.
+(Note: The animation has no audio.)